gopchandani/flow_validator/README.md

 * This project been tested with Ubuntu 16.04 LTS (ISO available here: http://releases.ubuntu.com/16.04/).
 * If you want to install it on a VM, make sure you have at least 4 GB RAM and 2 CPU cores assigned to the VM.
 You can get VirtualBox here: https://www.virtualbox.org/wiki/Downloads)
-* After the Ubuntu installation, clone this repo in your home folder:\
+* On your machine, clone this repo in your home folder:\
 ```pushd ~/```\
 ```git clone https://github.com/gopchandani/flow_validator.git```
 * Make sure you have openvswitch 2.3.0 or higher.
 The version can be checked using:\